andrivet/z80-assembler/docs/assembly.md

 Upper case letters are translated into their black on white counterparts, lower case letters into white on black capital counterparts.

+To avoid these translations, use the directive `device` with the value `z80`.

 Strings and characters can contain escape sequences:

 | Escape | Description      | Code  |